DavDan1/final_exam_client_level_1/README.md

 In this case when we are using this formula: ```(4n+4)```, where the first *4* represents a cycle size, *n* is a counter that starts at 0 and *4* is the offset value.
 So we access all child elements which index is a multiple of 4.

 **Good luck and Happy Coding.**

+## User story
+as a user
+in order to decide what to watch i want to have a selection of titles to choose from